IgalOgonov/IOFrame_Dev/INSTALL.md

 **PHP**
 Install 7.3+ following [this guide](https://thishosting.rocks/install-php-on-ubuntu/), or whichever other one you find.
 The main thing to know is that you need to install some important PHP modules like php7.3-curl on your own.
 The above guide covers important PHP 7.3 modules as well.
-As far as I recall, the important modules tthat aren't default are:
+As far as I recall, the important modules that aren't default are:
-PDO, and cURL.
+PDO, cURL, mbstring, gd.
 The redis module is also important, but optional, and is described later.

 **MySQL/MariaDB**